 Overview

-Chemical and Materials Engineering from University of Liège is a 120-credit programme.
-The education offered at the University of Liège takes into account the specificity and diversity of the tasks and fields of activity of a chemical and a materials science engineer.
-It begins with the second part of the Bachelor's programme and meets the recommendations of the EFCE (European Federation of Chemical Engineering) in terms of learning outcomes, programme content and teaching methods.
-This similarity facilitates Erasmus study abroad programmes and dual degrees as well as the integration of visiting students (both IN and OUT).
+The Chemical and Materials Engineering programme from University of takes into account the specificity and plurality of the tasks and fields of activity of the Engineer in Chemistry and Materials Science.
+It begins with the choice of option in the bachelor's degree and meets the recommendations of the EFCE (European Federation of Chemical Engineering) in terms of learning outcomes, program content and teaching methods.

 Learning outcomes